lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 GCMC simulation
 ---------------

-..  container:: justify

-    To prepare for the GCMC simulation,
-    let us make the first equilibration step by adding the following lines into *input.lammps*:
+To prepare for the GCMC simulation, let us make the first equilibration step by adding the following lines into *input.lammps*:

 ..  code-block:: lammps